 - How does a school support children who get behind?
 Or children with SEND?

-– the music research review and what effective music education looks like. (video link HERE)
+In this video Mark Phillips speaks about the music research review and what effective music education looks like.

-– the music research review and the role of the three interrelated pillars of music education. (video link HERE)
+In this video Mark discusses the music research review and the role of the three interrelated pillars of music education.

 We are delighted to be able to nominate all Wandsworth Schools for FREE membership of Music Mark.